CrazedProgrammer/chpal/README.md

 The palette format chpal uses is a limited version of the .Xresources format.
 An example palette entry is `*.color0: #000000`.
 The only criterium for an entry is `*.color<n>: #<hex>`.
 You can find examples of this in the [palettes](palettes) directory.

+## pacpal
+pacpal shows an image with all the colours, so you can get a quick look of all the colours.